palpant-comp/TRIAGE-ParseR/README.md

 -j, gene order, gene sort direction by value (option: ascending or descending, default = descending)

 For example of the input type, see included example text files.

+If you have any questions, please contact Woo Jun (Chris) Shim, w.shim@uq.edu.au